 - Mutation of chromosome 11 of the WT1 gene, which is responsible for the encoding the protein to down-regulate the growth factor IGF-11.

 - Mutation of chromosome 11 of the WT2 gene.

 - Mutation of chromosome 16 or 1p on WT3 gene.

-As most Wilms tumors are localized to the kidneys, often on one side, symptoms may take some time to emerge and are usually associated with this area of the body.
+As most Wilms tumors are localized to the kidneys and often on one side, symptoms may take some time to emerge and are usually associated with this area of the body.

-The prognosis of Wilms tumor depends on the type of cells, specifically whether they display anaplastic characteristics.
-Anaplasia refers to cell defects with large and distorted DNA in the cell nucleus, which is associated with more aggressive disease and a poorer prognosis.
+The prognosis of Wilms tumor depends on the type of cells present and whether they display anaplastic characteristics.
+Anaplasia refers to cell defects with large and distorted DNA in the cell nucleus, which is associated with a more aggressive disease and poorer prognosis.